 The refurbishment of Grenfell Tower, following which 72 innocemt victims lost their lives in a raging inferno on 14th June last year, was signed off by building control managers at the Royal Borough of Kensington and Chelsea in 2016.
 However, if the reports in the Times and the Independent are correct, the cladding and insulation system never underwent the required mandatory safety testing.
 Furthermore, Reynobond ACM cladding panels, in combination with Celotex RS5000 PIR insulation, were fitted during the refurbishment of the block, neither of which had been approved in the planning consent issued for the works in January 2014.
 On the contrary the planning consent for the Grenfell project specified ZINC rainscreen cladding (not the aluminium type used) and Celotex FR5000 insulation (not the Celotex RS5000 used).

 It has been widely suggested that the highly flammable cladding and Celotex polyisocyanurate (PIR) insulation foam were major contributors to the rapid and unprecedented spread of the blaze, which killed 72 people in June last year.
 In light of these revelations we believe that an urgent review of the circumstances under which Rydon were awarded the contract for the Grenfell project should be ordered.
-We believe the results of such a review would be both informative and intriguing.
+We believe such a review would prove highly informative and should be absolutely mandatory.

 According to a report prepared for the RBKC Housing and Property Scrutiny Committee in July 2013 Leadbitter, at that time the main contractor for the Kensington Academy and Leisure Centre Project, was also the favored potential contractor for the Grenfell Tower project.
 Leadbitter, however, submitted an estimate of £11.278 million for the cost of the project.
 This was £1.6 million above the budget proposed by RBKC and, despite considerable pressure from RBKC to reduce this estimate, Leadbitter insisted they were unable to do so and couldn’t deliver the scheme within the proposed budget.
 RBKC planners, having tried and failed to pressurise Leadbitter into reducing their bid, instead reverted to an open competitive tendering process for the project.
 At this point it would appear that either Leadbitter were excluded from the bidding process or had withdrawn from it.
 Consequently, in February 2014, the contract was awarded to Rydon who had successfully undercut Leadbitter’s estimate by a considerable margin.

-Assuming that Leadbitter were genuinely unable to bid within budget while maintaining quality and health and safety standards, this raises questions about how Rydon managed to submit a bid that substantially undercut Leadbitter and all other competitors.
-Did they achieve this at the expense of quality and essential health and safety considerations, notably by substituting the safer external cladding and insulation specified in the planning application with cheaper, more toxic and flammable alternative cladding and insulation that were responsible for the uniquely rapid spread of the Grenfell fire and led to the needless and totally avoidable loss of 72 lives under the most terrible of circumstances?
+Assuming that Leadbitter were genuinely unable to bid within budget while maintaining quality and health and safety standards, this raises serious questions about how Rydon managed to submit a bid that substantially undercut Leadbitter and all other competitors.
+Did they achieve this at the expense of quality and essential health and safety considerations, by substituting the safer external cladding and insulation specified in the planning application with cheaper, more toxic and flammable alternatives that were responsible for the uniquely rapid spread of the Grenfell fire and that led to the needless and completely avoidable loss of 72 lives under the most terrible of circumstances?

 The emails, dating from 2014 and seen by Reuters, were between Deborah French, Arconic’s UK sales manager, and executives at the contractors (ie Rydon or their sub-contractors) seeking to procure materials for the planned refurbishment works.